Freya-Alpha/fa-models/README.md

 # fa-models
 A set of models often used for trading services.
-The library offers merely models, tests and data and schema generators.
-The Schemas Generator offers to translate the models to Avro Schemas written in JSON.
+The library offers merely models and is database agnostic.

 ## Sponsors
 Freya Alpha,